Henry Holland, 3rd Duke of Exeter

 Henry Holland, 3rd Duke of Exeter, 3rd Earl of Huntington (27 June 1430 – September 1475) was a Lancastrian leader during the English Wars of the Roses.
 He was the only son of John Holland, 2nd Duke of Exeter, and his first wife, Anne Stafford.
-His maternal grandparents were Edmund Stafford, 5th Earl of Stafford, and Anne of Gloucester.

 Career

 He inherited the Dukedom of Exeter and Earl of Huntington when his father died in 1447.
 However, he was cruel, savagely temperamental and unpredictable, and so had little support.
 P.M.
 Kendall describes him as "dangerous", and was seen as "cruel and fierce" by contemporary Italian observers.

 Constable of the Tower

 Exeter was for a time Constable of the Tower of London, and afterwards the rack there came to be called "the Duke of Exeter's daughter".

 Wars of the Roses

 In 1447 he married Anne, the eight-year-old daughter of Richard of York.
 However, in the Wars of the Roses, he remained loyal to Henry VI against the Yorkists.
 He was imprisoned at Wallingford Castle when York briefly seized power after the First Battle of St Albans in 1455.
-In 1458 he participated in The Love Day, an attempt at reconciliation between the rival factions.
+In 1458 he participated in the Love Day, an attempt at reconciliation between the rival factions.
 He was a commander at the Lancastrian victories at the Battle of Wakefield in 1460 and the Second Battle of St Albans in 1461, and in the decisive defeat at Towton in 1461.
 He fled to Scotland after the battle, and then joined Queen Margaret in her exile in France.
 He was attainted in 1461, and his estates were given to his wife, who separated from him in 1464.
 During the brief period of Henry VI's restoration he was able to regain many of his estates and posts.

 At the Battle of Barnet, Exeter commanded the Lancastrian left flank.
 He was badly wounded and left for dead, but survived.
 Afterwards he was imprisoned, and Anne divorced him in 1472.
 He "volunteered" to serve on Edward IV's 1475 expedition to France.
 On the return voyage he fell overboard and drowned, his body being found in the sea between Dover and Calais, Fabyan saying "but how he drowned, the certainty is not known".
 However, Giovanni Panicharolla, the Milanese envoy to the Burgundian court, was told by Duke Charles that the King of England had given specific orders for the sailors to throw his former brother-in-law overboard.